kev-le/Animal-dex/README.md

 ## Creating data
 - Warning: The script takes roughly 4-5 hours to complete

-Go to `data/code/`
+  Go to `data/code/`.
-Run `python3 animals.py` to generate csv files
+  Run `python3 animals.py` to generate csv files.
   The `data.json` file will be needed before using `download_pictures.py`.
 Look at how to import data.

 ## Importing data